 Regardless of your method of cooking, you want an internal temperature of 160°F. Once you hit that magic number, pull the meat and wrap it with tin foil for at least 30 minutes.
 This allows the juices to stop circulating from the cooking process.

 After you finally learned how to brine pork shoulder, how to properly apply it to the meat and the recommended cooking/smoking temperature, now you should serve it to your family or to your friends.

-Regardless if you’re pulling the pork apart for sandwiches, or slicing it from a roast, you will have a meat that cannot be beat.
+Regardless if you’re making pulled pork for sandwiches, or slicing it from a roast, you will have a meat that cannot be beat.
 You can serve this with roasted or fried vegetables, your favorite cold beverage or white wine.

 Finally, share your new tricks with your friends, so they can cook it for you next time, or keep it to yourself, so you can be everyone’s go to guy for the perfect pork shoulder.
 Either way, Enjoy it!